phil85/BLPKM-CC/README.md

 * [Numpy](https://anaconda.org/conda-forge/numpy)
 * [Scipy](https://anaconda.org/anaconda/scipy)

 Gurobi is a commercial mathematical programming solver.
 Free academic licenses are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).
-A version of this algorithm that uses the open-source SCIP solver is available upon request.
-Please contact me by email (philipp.baumann@pqm.unibe.ch).
+A version of this algorithm that uses the non-commercial [SCIP](https://www.scipopt.org/) solver is available upon request.
+Please contact me by email (philipp.baumann@pqm.unibe.ch) if you are interested.

 ## Installation